 4. Work on framing & composition

 If you’re not sure where to start with framing, look for symmetry, because this creates a sense of balance in your photos.
 Even making sure that the horizon in your shot is straight will make a big difference.
-It takes a little while, but once you start to really look at the world around you, your framing and composition will improve.
-You can then start experimenting with breaking the rules, and see if this improves your images.
+It takes a little while, but once you start to look at the world around you, your framing and composition will improve.
+You can then begin experimenting with breaking the rules, and see if this improves your images.

 5. Be patient

 Try to look for potential in scenes and then be prepared to wait.
-As so many elements go into creating that one good moment, you have to wait for the combination to be just right.
+As so many elements go into creating that one right moment, you have to wait for the combination to be just right.
 This is where digital photography comes into its own because you no longer have to ration the number of photos you take to 24 or at best 36 exposures.
-However, it’s not advisable to take thousands of photos, because you still have to go through them all when editing.
+However, it’s not advisable to make thousands of pictures, because you still have to go through them all when editing.
 Focus on honing your photography skills first; then you won’t get photo-fatigue when you come to edit.

 6. Develop your own style

 Look for inspiration from other photographers, but don’t compare yourself to them.
-It’s difficult to be original when millions of photos are being taken and uploaded on social media every day.
+It’s challenging to be original when millions of photos are being taken and uploaded on social media every day.
 Find what you love to photograph and focus on that.
-Look at your favourite photos that you have taken and see if there’s a common theme or pattern.
+Look at your favourite images that you have taken and see if there’s a common theme or pattern.
 This could be the subject, angle, perspective, or choice of colour versus black and white.
 It’s okay to be different.

 Always stay true to what inspires you and not what other people are doing.
 Using a particular filter when editing, or even the way that you number or title your photos, all make up your own style.
 If your style of photos doesn’t seem to fit into a particular category then congratulations, you’ve made your own category!